traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ##### `info.issuer.serialNumber`

-Set the `info.issuer.serialNumber` option to true to add the `serialNumber` information into the issuer.
+Set the `info.issuer.serialNumber` option to `true` to add the `serialNumber` information into the issuer.

-The data are taken from the issuer part with the `SN` key.
+The data is taken from the issuer part with the `SN` key.

-The escape serial number info in the issuer part will be like :
+The escape serial number info in the issuer part is formatted as below:

 ```text
 SN=1234567890